galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

  - Generate new simple Galaxy tools using your own scripts

 questions:
- - What's the quickest way for a new-to-Galaxy developer to convert a functioning Galaxy IE script into a real workflow compatible, shareable tool?
+ - What's the quickest way for a new-to-Galaxy developer to convert a functioning command line script into a real, workflow compatible, shareable tool?
  - Who might want to use the ToolFactory for quick tools from scripts?
+ - Can I use a script developed in a Galaxy Interactive Environment notebook?
  - How can I get the ToolFactory working locally, since you tell me it should never be exposed on a public server?

 time_estimation: 1H